kahoor/wize/README.md

                     Director : all Duties for his/her Employee(same organization).
                     Employee : only his/her Duties.
 * Delete A Duty : `DELETE /api/duties/:pk/`

+## Database

+I used Postgresql because I had some experienced with that.
+And it's easy to use.